ibm-cloud-docs/vpc/block_storage_vpc_adjustable_iops.md

 For example, you might find that an application scaled such that a lower-tier storage profile is now a performance bottleneck.
 Instead of ordering a new volume and migrating your data, you can change the performance characteristics of the existing volume by increasing IOPS in the next performance tier.

 In another scenario, you might want to initially set your storage at a higher 10 IOPS/GB performance level to expedite a data upload.
-After the upload completes, you can reset storage to a lower 5 IOPS/GB for normal operations.
+After the upload completes, you can reset storage to 5 IOPS/GB for normal operations.
 Alternatively, you might want to increase your volume's IOPS during peak times for your application and decrease IOPS during off-peak hours.

 With this feature, you can: